Increase Public Awareness, Early Detection And Diagnosis

 Increase Access to Home and Community-Based Services

-Interdisciplinary Memory Disorders Clinic with Dementia Care Management (IMDCDCM)
+Increase Access to Interdisciplinary Memory Disorders Clinics with Dementia Care Management

-Dementia Care Coordinators (DCCs) are the critical center point of provision of care.
-An important feature of the Memory Disorders Clinic model involves acknowledging that the family caregivers of dementia patients are crucial components of the system.
-When family caregivers cease to be able to provide adequate care, dementia patients can no longer remain safely at home and require significantly more hospitalizations and health care resources.
+Dementia Care Coordinators (DCCs) are the critical center point for the provision of care for Virginians living with dementia.
+When family caregivers cease to be able to provide adequate care, people with dementia can no longer remain safely at home and require significantly more hospitalizations and health care resources.
 As such, family members are identified as participants in the plan of care.
 DCCs must have specialized training in important aspects of Mild Cognitive Impairment, Alzheimer's disease and other dementias, and information on disease trajectories, local and regional resources and treatment options.
 The DCCs provide education about the disease and appropriate steps to prepare for disease-related changes.
 These can include legal steps such as advance directives, wills, and establishment of Power of Attorney.
 DCCs aid in getting necessary medical appointments, obtaining required social services and provide emotional support to the patient and families.
 They have appropriate partnerships with regional agencies including the Alzheimer's Association to connect patients with existing services.
 DCCs make at least one home visit to assess the needs and safety of the home environment.
 They have routine phone calls with the patient/family and establish meaningful relationships in order to guide patients and families through the illness maximizing satisfaction and helpful service provision while minimizing unnecessary healthcare utilization.
 They can arrange medical appointments and accompany patients to visits as appropriate.
 We support Virginia's efforts to increase the Dementia Care Coordinators program.

 Virginia State Plan Overview